- TAR Process

 I am planning an IT project.
 Can I get an early review?

-Yes, Information Security and Accessible Technology team members are available to assist during the project planning phase.
-Assistance is available to ensure Requests for Proposals (RFPs) include necessary contract terms.
+Yes, IT Operations, Information Security, and Accessible Technology team members are available to assist during the project planning phase.
+Assistance is available to ensure Requests for Proposals (RFPs) include necessary technology, operational, and integration requirements, information security and privacy requirements, accessibility requirements, and associated contract terms.

 How long does a TAR review take?

 The amount of time the review takes depends on the complexity of the acquisition.
 Simple acquisitions are often approved within two days.
 Complex requests are usually completed within two weeks.
 Requests that take more than one week will receive a weekly update.

 Why can’t I use Dropbox, iCloud, Google Drive, and SurveyMonkey?